Hydra for tracking machine learning experiments

 Figure 1: DID YOU SAY A FRAMEWORK FOR ELEPHANTLY CONFIGURING COMPLEX APPLICATIONS

-When I configure my ML experiments, i.e. try the various combinations of parameters to find the good ones, the one-stop shop (at least for python) is hydra.
+When I configure my ML experiments, i.e. try various combinations of parameters to find the good ones, the one-stop shop (at least for python) is hydra.
 Related: hyperparameter search (which I also do using hydra).

 The problem that hydra solves is

-2. Logging outputs: whenever I set up and experiment using the lovely configuration interface, it gets its own little automatic output folder which keeps all the experiment parameters there for later reference and analysis.
+2. Logging outputs: whenever I set up an experiment using the lovely configuration interface, it gets its own little automatic output folder which keeps all the experiment parameters there for later reference and analysis.

 Anyway, the fact that it can do all those things is not necessarily obvious because the documentation targets grizzled veterans, not new users.
 And THAT is why this notebook exists.
 Hydra is a supposedly generic configuration system but they have been very careful to have good affordances for ML in particular.
-The fact that this is not obvious (IMO) from the docs is the worst feature of Hydra; despite that it is good enough to push through that difficulty.
+The fact that this is not obvious (IMO) from the docs is the worst feature of Hydra; despite that, it is good enough to push through that difficulty.

 1.1 Features